 Technology and data talks

 Given the march of technology within distribution businesses over recent years, most notably during the Covid crisis, which has seen tech uptake significantly increase as businesses have sought to mitigate the worst effects of the pandemic, more than ever buyers are also on the lookout for robustly data-enabled targets that can demonstrate they know their customers inside out – and have the metrics to prove it.
 With good reason.
-There can be myriad benefits for buyers when bringing on board an acquisition where sales enablement technology is embedded.
+There can be myriad benefits for buyers when bringing on board an acquisition where sales enablement software is embedded.

 Fundamentally, having access to a business’ key customer metrics can help busy execs understand untapped revenue potential when considering a new customer base and help them accelerate payback on their overall investment.
 In any acquisition there is usually a pressing need for the buying company to quickly get up to speed with new accounts and customer relationships and where this detail is immediately accessible via a platform like sales-i, it can make this process so much easier, particularly if the acquisition entails sales territories being merged or sales professionals taking on new accounts.
 What’s more, deploying sales enablement tech during the due diligence process can quickly and easily help buyers understand what the potential revenue uplift might arise through bringing on board a potential target.